sarahlotspeich/filling-in-blanks/README.md

 imp_m[!is.na(movies$rating_miss)] <- movies$rating_miss[!is.na(movies$rating_miss)]
 ```

-The analysis model of interest is fit to each of the $m$ imputed datasets.
+The analysis model of interest is fit to each of the imputed datasets.

 ```{r}
 # Step 2: Analysis